lesparza216/CMSC216-TA-STUFF/C_Programming/README.md

 ```
 - No function overloading two functions can not share the same name even if they have different parameters and argument types

-- NOTHING IN C IS EVER INITIALIZE this is an important thing to know because unlike java declaring variables like
+- **NOTHING IN C IS EVER INITIALIZE EXCEPT GLOBAL VARIABLES** this is an important thing to know because unlike java declaring variables like
 ```C
 int x; // The value is not zero it's garbage could be anything
 ```
-Does not automatically set the value to 0 it will be given a random value during each compile this is not true for global variables
+Does not automatically set the value to 0 it will be given a random value during each compile this is not true for **global variables**